Admiral-Sorkub/Admiral-Sorkub/README.md

 ### Glad to see you here!
 <div align="center">I'm a Freelanced Blackhat
 Age 25
-18 years of programming.
-I started at age 7.
-I love using python and Command-Line.
-I specialize in OSINT.
+I specialize in
-I know all programming languages.
+SOCMINT= [Social Media Intelligence] OSINT=[Open-source intelligence]
+Retired Blackhat - 2006 - 2023
-(im not a god but i undertand how to read and fix all types)
+(i undertand how to read and fix all types)

 Want my proof?
 https://imgur.com/a/UEicwzm</div>